vdraganic21/AssetTracker/Database/README.md

 Fill floormaps tables with base64 images: psql -U postgres -d asset_managment -f fill_floormaps_table.sql

+Alter database assets and zones to display practical data (assets and zones that appear as if they have a real function in the facilities): psql -U postgres -d asset_managment -f fill_finish.sql

 ## Issues

 Since we're using Base64 to store images you cannot easily use SELECT * FROM floorMaps;